jeffmli/The-Booki-Monster/README.md

 With this understanding, grab your nearest surgeon, and let's start dissecting the body of the Booki Monster.
 Mmmmm.... tasty........

-3. The Booki Monster's Body
+3.The Booki Monster's Body (Non-Technical)

-(Non-Technical)

 To understand how the Booki Monster's body actually produces summaries, let's talk about how you read on the internet.

-​​​​​
 Let's say, you're waiting for your Uber to come and have a couple minutes of time to kill.
 So you flip out your phone and open up your Facebook.
 You start scrolling through your newsfeed and see that Sally posted an article that says "Trump Suggests Bigger Role for U.S. in Syria’s Conflict."
 You live in San Francisco, so you have a passionate hate for Trump, so you click on the link.
 The article is kinda long and since you're limited on time, you scan the article, trying to decide if the entire thing is worth reading.
 You see that the article talks about "North Korea" and start thinking " Ohh.... this is interesting, I'll save this for later."
 When you saw the title of the news article, what keyword triggered you to click?
 Trump.
 If you're interested in foreign policy, it might've been Syria .
 It changes for each person, but the idea is that there were specific key words in the text that gave you a good picture of what the article is about.
 And when you scan the article, you see North Korea, so Trump, Syria, North Korea , already give you an idea that this article is about some problems/tensions.

-In relation to the Booki Monster, the monster will find these important keywords in an article, that'll give you the most amount of information.
-And the assumption here, is that sentences that have these keywords are likely to give you the highest amount of information about the article.
+In relation to the Booki Monster, the monster will find these important keywords in an article that'll give you the most amount of information.
+And the assumption here, is that sentences that have these keywords are likely to give you the highest amount of information about the article( which isn't always true).

 Similar to key words, I also looked at:

-- Sentence Location: Sentences that are topic sentences are probably going to give you more information.
+1.Sentence Location: Sentences that are topic sentences are probably going to give you more information.
-- Verb: Sentences that contain verbs are telling you an action occuring, so it's probably going to give you more information.
+2.Verb: Sentences that contain verbs are telling you an action occuring, so it's probably going to give you more information.
-- Sentence Length: If a sentence is four words, it probably won't tell you as much than a 10 word sentence.
+3.Sentence Length: If a sentence is four words, it probably won't tell you as much than a 10 word sentence.

-Using all these factors, I created a sentence score, for sentence.
-Then I ranked the sentences in order based on the score.
+Using all these factors, I created a sentence score.
+Then, I ranked the sentences based on the score.
 Then the Booki Monster would spit out the sentences that had the highest scores.

 (Technical.
 You won't understand without knowing Machine Learning)